neoking89/owlsight/README.md

 ## Why owlsight?

-Picture this: you are someone who dabbles in Python occasionally or a seasoned Pythonista.
+Picture this: you are someone who dabbles in Python occasionally.
+Or you are a seasoned Pythonista.
 You frequently use Generative AI to accelerate your workflow, especially for generating code.
 But often, this involves a tedious process—copying and pasting code between ChatGPT and your IDE, repeatedly switching contexts.

 What if you could eliminate this friction?